weibeld/OLD-weibeld-notes/_java/publish-to-maven-central.md

 ### Upload to OSSRH

-Once your `build.gradle` file looks like the example above, exeute the `uploadArchives` task:
+Once your `build.gradle` file looks like the example above, execute the `uploadArchives` task:

 ~~~bash
 ./gradlew uploadArchives